Note11 May 2025

 Even when nothing feels urgent, asking "What would have to be true for this not to work?" and treating the answer as an action item often keeps you upright.
 Trust the forecast enough to move, but question it enough to steer.

 Forecasts will always be lies, but they can be useful lies if you treat them as tools instead of truths.
-Their worth isn’t in mirroring reality — it’s in helping you recognize a wrong turn in time to correct course before the cost becomes irreversible.
+Their worth is in helping you recognize a wrong turn in time to correct course.

 You'll present numbers with more confidence than they deserve; and, make choices on elegant guesses at best.
 The real skill is holding that double vision: one eye on the map, the other on the horizon.
 When the gap between them starts to widen in ways that matter, you put the chart down and navigate by what you can actually see.